hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ### JDBC

-JDBC is a well-established database API supported by every major relational (and many non-relational) database implementations out there including Oracle, MySQL, PostgreSQL, Microsoft SQL Server.
-The libraries are typically referred to as _JDBC drivers_ and every major database vendor will have this driver available for either download or on a package repository such as maven.
+JDBC is a well-established database API supported by every major relational (and many non-relational) database implementations including Oracle, MySQL, PostgreSQL, Microsoft SQL Server.
+They provide libraries called _JDBC drivers_ and every major database vendor will have this driver available for either download or in a package repository such as maven.

 Jet is able to utilize these drivers both for sources and sinks and the only step required is to add the driver to the `lib` folder of Jet or